onema/kt-robots/README.md

 This task will
 - Compile the `lambda-robots` project
-- Deploy the lambda functions to your AWS account in the `us-east-2` (Ohio) region using Terraform
+- Deploy the Lambda functions to your AWS account in the `us-east-2` (Ohio) region using Terraform
-- The terraform code is located in the `lambda-robots/infrastructure` directory
+- The terraform code is in the `lambda-robots/infrastructure` directory
 </details>

 <details>
 <summary>Use the InjelliJ Gradle Plugin</summary>

-Or use the IntelliJ gradle plugin to execute the task.
+Or use the IntelliJ Gradle plugin to execute the task.

 ![deployRobots](images/deployRobots.png)
 </details>

-Once the command has finished running, the output will show you the ARN of the lambda robots.
+Once the command has finished running, the output shows you the ARN of the lambda robots.
 ```bash
 Outputs: